mariaheine/blender-2-game-engine-4-goblins/README.md

 # blender-2-unity-fast

-An exportiong tool for rapid prototyping in Blender for Unity.
+An exporting tool for rapid prototyping in Blender for Unity.

 Please check out [Disclaimer](##Disclaimer) below.